BeanRider/CityOfPeaks/README.md

 # Project City of Peaks (Sept.
 2015 - Sept 2016)

 ## Summary
-A dynamically animated, interactive, 3D, temporal, and geographical data viz. of the daily energy peaks of buildings in the Northeastern campus.
+A dynamically animated, interactive, 3D, temporal, and geographical data visualization of the daily energy peaks of buildings in the Northeastern campus.

 ## Screenshots
 <img src="" />